Analysis | The great capitulation of Trump’s voter fraud crusade

 But now they’ve been asked to account for it.
 And crucially and increasingly, they have backed down.

 The most recent example came Friday night — a time routinely used to bury bad news.
-In a statement, former Trump lawyer Joe diGenova apologized to Chris Krebs, a Trump administration official who had debunked Trump’s fraud claims and whose execution diGenova had endorsed.
+In a statement, former Trump lawyer Joe diGenova apologized to Christopher Krebs, a Trump administration official who had debunked Trump’s fraud claims and whose execution diGenova had endorsed.
 DiGenova had said Krebs “should be drawn and quartered” and “taken out at dawn and shot.”

 “On November 30, 2020, I appeared on the ‘Howie Carr Show.’
 During the show, I made regrettable statements regarding Christopher Krebs, which many interpreted as a call for violence against him,” diGenova said.
 He added that “today I reiterate my public apology to Mr. Krebs and his family for any harm my words caused.
 Given today’s political climate, I should have more carefully expressed my criticism of Mr. Krebs, who was just doing his job.”